-- I might tap my personal network to see if anyone is willing to do an interview with me and publish it on their own site.
-This will help me get a few initial links to my site.
+- Tap into your personal network to see if anyone is willing to do an interview, and publish it on their own website.
+This will help you get your first few backlinks.

-- I could ask personal friends and relatives to leave the first couple of Amazon reviews.
+- Ask personal friends and relatives to leave reviews on Amazon.

-- I’d try spending some of my own cash on paid ads to test if the offer produces revenue at all.
+- Spend some of your own cash on paid ads to test the offer.

-At this stage, do some research on your marketing channel and come up with a list of 50 ideas that you could personally do yourself.
-Then prioritize them and plan a 60-day Marketing Burst.
-Ship as many of those ideas that you can within those 60 days.
+Do some research on your marketing channel and create a list of 50 ideas that you could do on your own.
+Then prioritize those ideas and create a 60-day Marketing Bust.
+The idea here is to ship as many ideas as you possibly can within those 60 days.

 Step 6: Build Your Marketing Flywheel

 Once you have some initial momentum, it’s time to start building the marketing flywheel that will grow your business around the clock without you having to personally accomplish every task.